Azure Service Bus¶

 Requirement

-For the Service Bus pricing layer, CAP requires "standard" or "advanced" to support Topic functionality.
+For the Service Bus pricing tier, CAP requires "Standard" or "Premium" to support Topic functionality.

-To use Azure Service Bus as a message transport, you need to install the following package from NuGet:
+To use Azure Service Bus as a message transporter, you need to install the following package from NuGet:

 PM> Install-Package DotNetCore.CAP.AzureServiceBus